 Providing multiple image resolutions will improve page load speed and allow visitors to have a good experience with regard to image quality, with minimal bandwidth usage.
-The most suitable resolution of an image will automatically be chosen by eSales Lifestyle.
+The most suitable resolution of an image will automatically be chosen by eSales 4.

 Image type separation¶

 For retailers with highly structured image assets, advanced image imports including image type information (especially for cutouts) is recommended.
-A cutout image is an isolated image of solely the product, typically with a single colour background.
+A cutout image is an isolated image of solely the product, typically with a single color background.

 Cutout images refers to images where only the product is represented, e.g. without a model or other additional products.
 If there are multiple cutout images for each product to choose from, select the ones that best adheres to the recommendations below.

 - Portraits the entire product as accurately as possible.

 - Avoid sharp edges in the background.

 - Homogeneous background colors for all products.
 Images are however not required to all have the same background color.

 Product colors are automatically extracted and allows eSales to retrieve a very complex view of the colors, with detailed nuances as well as the color distribution.
 This in turn enables a very powerful color search, color filtering, and precise color swatches.

 Cutout imagery provides the fastest and often the most accurate color distributions.